-Over recent decades, investigation of total ozone time-scale variations demonstrated regular occurrence of the spring deep a strong ozone depletion over the Antarctic region in spring.
-This phenomenon was is called the "ozone hole".
-In the Northern Hemisphere, similar to the southern hemisphere Southern Hemisphere polar column ozone loss the ozone loss in polar spring usually has been observed on smaller spatial scales as well as over shorter time intervals, for example in 2011 (Manney et al., 2011; Balis, 2011).
-For episodes with extremely low TOCs (less than 220 Dobson units) such as in the spring of 2011 these phenomena were called "ozone mini-holes" (Millan and Manney, 2017).
-Observation and prediction of the occurrence of episodes with abnormally extremely low ozone content-columns close to "mini-holes" is both crucial for the investigation of its nature and for the prediction of potential increase of UV-radiation on the Earth's surface.
+Over recent decades, investigation of total ozone time-scale variations demonstrated regular occurrence of a strong ozone depletion over the Antarctic region in spring.
+This phenomenon is called the "ozone hole".
+In the Northern Hemisphere, similar to the Southern Hemisphere, the ozone loss in polar spring usually has been observed on smaller spatial scales as well as over shorter time intervals (Manney et al., 2011; Balis, 2011).
+For episodes with extremely low TOCs (less than 220 Dobson units) such as in the spring of 2011 these phenomena were called "ozone mini-hole" (Millan and Manney,

+2017).
+Observation and prediction of the occurrence of episodes with extremely low ozone columns close to "mini-holes" is 65 both crucial for the investigation of its nature and for the prediction of potential increase of UV-radiation on the Earth's surface.
 Unusually sharp and repetitive TOC loss was observed over the territory of the Urals and Siberia in the first quarter of 2016.
 In some cases, the TOC loss reached 40-50% in comparison with climatic values (Zvyagintsev et al., 2016).

-In this paper, we study the episodes of low TOCs over some Russian stations in January and February 2016 based on remote sensing observations and results of numerical modeling.
+In this paper, we study the episodes of low TOCs over some Russian stations in January and February 2016 based on remote sensing observations and results of numerical modelling.
+70